FAQs

 All Producer FAQs

-How has COVID-19 affected the RSPCA Approved Farming Scheme’s operations?
+How long has the RSPCA Approved Farming Scheme been operating?

 How regularly are Producers with the RSPCA Approved certification assessed?

 Our Assessors are well versed in farm animal behaviour and check that farms comply with the RSPCA’s standards.
-You can read more about the certification process, including assessment frequency, here.
+You can read more about our certification process here and what to expect on an assessment here.

 All RSPCA standards are publicly available.